 How to Do the Inverted Row

 Place a bar in a rack so that it is supported and stable.
 When you lay down underneath it, your hands should just reach the bar.
 Adjust the height as needed.
-With the feet on the ground and the body set in the prone plank position, grasp the bar firmly, pull the shoulder blades together, and set the body in the hollow position.
-Pull the sternum to the bar, making sure to keep the elbows from flaring out and the shoulders from collapsing forwards.
+Grasp the bar firmly and set the body in a rigid plank position.
+Pull your chest to the bar, making sure to keep the elbows from flaring out.

 Benefits of the Lat Pulldown

 - The constant tension from the cables creates more muscular activation of the back muscles.

 - This move mimics a pull-up, and so it’s a great exercise to help you work up to your first pull-up.

 - The pronated grip allows you to target muscles of the upper back, biceps, and lats.